1lker/dream-case/README.md

    http://localhost:8000/game_charts_viewer.html
    ```

-3. The visualization interface will display all generated charts with descriptions and insights, organized into sections:
+3. The visualization interface will display all generated charts with descriptions and insights.
-   - Game mechanics comparison
-   - Player experience analysis
-   - Monetization strategy evaluation
-   - Overall game design philosophy

 ## Reading the Analysis Documents